 3. Show you're trustworthy by communicating with compassion.

-Research shows that at least one-quarter of employees don’t trust their employer.
-Express genuine interest in the conversation, show empathy for the communicator’s point of view and their dilemmas, and follow through on your offer to work together and find a solution.
+Research shows that at least one-quarter of employees don't trust their employer.
+Express genuine interest in the conversation, show empathy for the communicator's point of view and dilemmas and follow through on your offer to work together and find a solution.